Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Chargers stats and trends

-- Los Angeles has played 15 games, with seven wins against the spread.
+- Los Angeles has seven wins against the spread in 15 games this season.

-- This season, the Chargers have just one ATS win in three games as a favorite of 6.5 points or more.
+- The Chargers have covered the spread once this season when favored by 7.5 points or more (in two chances).

-- Los Angeles' games this year have gone over the total in eight out of 15 opportunities (53.3%).
+- Los Angeles' games this year have hit the over on eight of 15 set point totals (53.3%).

-- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team notches more than 17.3 points.
+- Los Angeles is 7-5 against the spread and 8-4 overall this season when the team scores more than 17.3 points.

-- When Los Angeles totals over 320.9 yards, the team is 7-6 against the spread and 8-5 overall.
+- When Los Angeles piles up more than 320.9 yards, the team is 7-6 against the spread and 8-5 overall.

-- This year, the Chargers have turned the ball over 20 times, one more than the Broncos' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.